 A few months later (July 23rd, 1927), the same publication, ‘Moving Picture World’, reviewed the film positively, acknowledging Stan’s skills:

 “Stan Laurel has the lion’s share of the opportunities in this Hal Roach comedy which is a burlesque of the heavy sailing ship melodramas.
 There are quite a number of amusing moments growing out of the story which centers in the fact that a rough sea captain kidnaps Stan’s girl and takes her aboard ship.
 Unable to lick him, Stan uses strategy, masquerades as a vamp, captivates the captain and when said captain’s jealous wife appears on the scene she does the rest and Stan escapes with the girl.
 Viola Richards is the girl in the case, Anita Garvin the wife and Oliver Hardy the rough sea captain (sic).
 Stan demonstrates that he can get a lot of laughs out of impersonating a member of the fair sex.”

-So, on the whole ‘Why Girls Love Sailors‘ is fair to middling.
-It has some nice moments that true Laurel & Hardy fans will enjoy, but, I have to admit, that after watching the film, I still have no idea why girls love sailors…although I think that’s probably an irrelevance.
+So, on the whole ‘Why Girls Love Sailors’ is fair to middling.
+It has some nice moments that true Laurel & Hardy fans will enjoy, but, I have to admit that, after watching the film, I still have no idea why girls love sailors…but I think that’s probably irrelevant.

 Did you enjoy ‘Why Girls Love Sailors?‘ Let me know your comments and join the discussion.
 Share your thoughts below or on my Facebook/Twitter pages…